wangyichen1064431086/NEXT/README.md

 ## JS utitlies

-- An `ajax` module was included int `o-header` component.
+- An `ajax` module was included in `o-header` component.
 We migth split it into a separate component if necessary.
-This module exports a `ajax` object with `getData(url, callback)` attached to it. `post` method might be added later.
+This module exports an `ajax` object with `getData(url, callback)` attached to it. `post` method will be added later.

 ```
 const ajax = require('./ajax');